 The Fundació Joan Miró building was designed by architect and city planner Josep Lluís Sert, who was a close friend of Joan Miró and an exponent of avant-garde architecture in Catalonia.

 With a rationalist structure and Mediterranean features -a central courtyard, roof terrace, and skylights- the Fundació Joan Miró building is undoubtedly one of Barcelona’s rationalist landmarks.
 But above all it is a work of art by two unique artists and one of the city’s cultural icons, a fusion of art, architecture and landscape.

 In 1988 and 2000 the building was enlarged to make room for new services and increase the exhibition space.
-The extensions were overseen by Sert’s friend and pupil Jaume Freixa, who is the current President of the Fundació.
+The extensions were overseen by Sert’s friend and pupil Jaume Freixa, who was the President of the Fundació (2009 - 2019).